exposit/dw-playbooks/README.md

 - setting (if there is one)
 - pack (if there is one)
 - anything else you think relevant

+---

+  Any content you want shown on the individual entry page should go here.
+If you don't use an explicit excerpt field above, one will be generated here.

 ```

 Note: Please put direct quotes from a product page in quotes; surround quoted material with quotes and replace apostrophes with ```&apos;```.
 Otherwise use your own words.
 Thanks.